faboweb/js-diff-analyzer/README.md

 # js-diff-analyzer

-Check if all of your changed code is covered by unit tests
+Uses [Istanbul](https://istanbul.js.org/) code coverage reports to check if all of your changed code is covered by unit tests

 ## Install